-Applying for your very first credit card can be an exciting, but also a confusing time.
+Applying for a credit card, especially if it is your first credit card, can be exciting and confusing, at the same time.
 There are so many different credit cards to choose from, but even once you’ve narrowed down your choices and picked out a card, you still have to complete the application process.

-You should check your credit file before applying.
+Always check your credit file before applying.

-If your credit score is quite low, it could mean that any credit card applications you make now will be declined.
+If your credit score is already quite low, it could mean that any credit card applications you make now will be declined.

-You should only ever apply for one credit card at a time.
+Only apply for one credit card at a time.

-It can be tempting to send out a wave of credit card applications all at once, in the hope that at least one credit card company will approve you.
+It can be tempting to send out a wave of credit card applications all at once, hoping that at least one credit card company will approve you.

-It’s quicker to apply for a credit card online.
+Applying for a credit card online.

-You can apply for a credit card using a paper form, but most people find it quicker and easier to apply online.
+You can apply for a credit card using a paper form application, but most people find it quicker and easier to apply online.

 To apply for a credit card, you’ll need to provide details relating to your current (and maybe previous) address, bank account, income, and current and past credit and debt.